Oil rally extends for 9th day on OPEC+ cuts, demand hopes

 “One can only wonder whether there’s further to go in this week’s rally,” said Stephen Brennock of broker PVM.
 “However, as things stand, oil has yet to lose its shine.”

-Brent has now risen for nine sessions in a row, its longest sustained period of gains since December 2018-January 2019.
-Some analysts say a pullback may be on the cards.
+Brent has now risen for nine sessions in a row, its longest sustained period of gains since December 2018 to January 2019.
+Some analysts say prices have moved too far ahead of the underlying fundamentals.

-“There is no doubt that oil prices have gone too far and too fast, which means a retracement is certainly due,” said Naeem Aslam, chief market analyst at Avatrade.
+“The current price levels are healthier than the actual market and entirely reliant on supply cuts, as demand still needs to recover,” said Bjornar Tonhaugen of Rystad Energy.

 Top exporter Saudi Arabia is unilaterally reducing supply in February and March, supplementing cuts agreed by other members of the Organization of the Petroleum Exporting Countries (OPEC) and allies, known as OPEC+.